 Math.
 (11-20 Questions) This subarea tests your knowledge of fractions, decimals, ratios, percentages, and concepts and methods relating to algebra and geometry.

 Science.
 (11-20 Questions) You will be tested on knowledge of the life sciences, physical science, earth science and space science.

 Social Science.
 (21-30 Questions) You will be expected to understand the structures and functions of the U.S. government, the relationship between economics and political principles in Illinois, the U.S. and the world, U.S. and world geography, and knowledge of significant historical developments in the history of Illinois, the U.S. and the world.

 Arts, Physical Education and Health. ( 11-20 Questions) You will be expected to understand historical and societal contexts for significant works of art, music and drama.
 You also will be tested on concepts of physical fitness and principles and practices related to personal, family and community health and safety.

 Secondary Social Science--History

 History.
-The remainder of the questions focus on World History, United States History, and Illinois History.
+The remainder of the questions focus on world history, U.S. history and Illinois history.
 Topics may include early civilizations, major historical events and figures, social and economic development, and political structures.